 The National Museum of Indonesia is the best museum in Indonesia.
 Its collections are enormous, which are well preserved in the well maintained building.
 You will not be disappointed going to this magnificent museum.

-Presently, this museum comprises two buildings: the original building since the Dutch era is called building A or Gedung Gajah (the Elephant Building) due to the elephant statue in the front yard and the new building called building B or Gedung Arca (the Statue Building).
+Presently, this museum comprises two buildings: the original building since the Dutch era is called building A or Gedung Gajah (the Elephant Building) due to the elephant statue at the front yard and the new building called building B or Gedung Arca (the Statue Building).
 The Elephant building is under major renovation for the last several months, hopefully it will be reopened in August 2018.

 Nevertheless, it is still exciting to explore Building B, the Statue Building.
 The museum occupies four of the seven floors of the building, full with priceless artifacts!

 The exhibit of the National Museum of Indonesia starts with the first evidence of human life found in Indonesia, namely the findings of Homo Wajakensis in Tulung Agung, East Java as well as the Horrendous Dwarf of Flores Man, which is believed to be the missing link between Homo erectus and Homo sapiens.
 Next is a replica of prehistoric burial site found in Jembrana, Bali.
-It is fascinated to learn how people treated the deceased at that time, which estimated to be from 2,200 to 1,800 years ago.
+It is fascinating to learn how people treated the deceased at that time, which estimated to be 2,200 to 1,800 years ago.

 The museum also displays some fossils such as the tusk fossil of Stegodon, the ancient elephant that lived 700,000 to 150,000 years ago in the area of Sangiran, Central Java.